If you feel confused about your gender, you're not alone. Like adults, teenagers can experience a range of feelings about being male or female.

 Bullying of any type is unacceptable, and you don't have to put up with it.
 For more on how to deal with bullying, see Bullying: where to find help.

 What medical help is available?

-If you have strong and persistent feelings of being the opposite gender, and you decide that you want to live full-time as the opposite gender (called transitioning), there are various medical options in the long term.
+If you have strong and persistent feelings of being the opposite gender and decide you want to live full-time as the opposite gender (called transitioning), there are various medical options in the long term.
 These include counselling, hormonal treatment and surgery.

 Some young people who are referred to the Tavistock and Portman may be offered hormone blockers in addition to psychological therapy.
 Hormone blockers delay the physical changes of puberty.
 This gives the young person time to decide whether to live as a man or woman in the long term.

-The age at which hormonal treatment may be offered has been lowered from 16 to 12 since January 2011, under a research study that is being carried out by the Tavistock and Portman into the effects of hormone blockers earlier in puberty.
+The age at which hormonal treatment may be offered has been lowered from 16 to 12 since January 2011 under a research study being carried out by the Tavistock and Portman into the effects of hormone blockers earlier in puberty.

-From the age of 16, if you require further treatment, you may be offered cross-sex hormonal medication (hormones to make you more masculine or more feminine), following an assessment.
+From the age of 16, if you require further treatment, you may be offered cross-sex hormonal medication (hormones to make you more masculine or more feminine) after an assessment.

 The decision to start cross-sex hormonal medication requires very careful consideration because some of the physical changes caused by these hormones can't be reversed, such as a lower voice and facial hair from male hormones.